conda/conda/docs/source/using/test-drive.rst

    conda list

-**Install a package from Binstar.org**
+**Install a package from Anaconda.org**

-For packages that are not available using conda install, we can next look on binstar.org.
+For packages that are not available using conda install, we can next look on Anaconda.org.
-Binstar is a package management service for both public and private package repositories.
+Anaconda.org is a package management service for both public and private package repositories.
-Binstar is a Continuum Analytics product, just like Anaconda and Miniconda.
+Anaconda.org is a Continuum Analytics product, just like Anaconda and Miniconda.

-TIP: You are not required to register with Binstar.org to download files.
+TIP: You are not required to register with Anaconda.org to download files.

-To download into the current environment from Binstar.org, we will specify Binstar as the “channel” by typing the full URL to the package we want.
+To download into the current environment from Anaconda.org, we will specify Anaconda.org as the “channel” by typing the full URL to the package we want.

-In a browser, go to http://binstar.org.
+In a browser, go to http://anaconda.org.
 We are looking for a package named “bottleneck” so in the top left box named “Search Packages” type “bottleneck” and click the Search button.

-There are more than a dozen copies of bottleneck available on Binstar, but we want the most frequently downloaded copy.
+There are more than a dozen copies of bottleneck available on Anaconda.org, but we want the most frequently downloaded copy.
 So you can sort by number of downloads by clicking the “Downloads” heading.

 One version of bottleneck has over 24,000 downloads, so select that one by clicking the package name.
-This brings you to the Binstar detail page that shows the exact command to use to download it:
+This brings you to the Anaconda.org detail page that shows the exact command to use to download it:

 .. code::

-   conda install --channel https://conda.binstar.org/pandas bottleneck
+   conda install --channel https://conda.anaconda.org/pandas bottleneck

 **Check to see that the package downloaded**